Analysis: Big moves and liquidity woes in a U.S. bond 'tantrum without the taper'

 The selloff in U.S. Treasury bonds, which pushes prices down and yields up, has gathered steam in recent weeks due to rising expectations for economic growth - and fears inflation could spike if the economy overheats.

-Bond market investors and analysts drew parallels to the 2013 taper tantrum, when bond yields rose dramatically after then-Fed Chair Ben Bernanke told lawmakers the Fed could take a step down in its pace of purchases of assets that had been propping markets.
+Bond market investors and analysts drew parallels to the 2013 taper tantrum https://www.reuters.com/article/us-usa-fed-2013/powell-sought-fast-end-in-2013-to-feds-bond-buying-program-idUSKCN1P522P, when bond yields rose dramatically after then-Fed Chair Ben Bernanke told lawmakers the Fed could take a step down in its pace of purchases of assets that had been propping markets.

 "We're definitely breaking apart here," said Greg Peters, senior portfolio manager at PGIM Fixed Income.
 "Big move, bad liquidity, feels like March 2020."